-4. Tap the REQUEST TO JOIN button.
-This will change into the PENDING REQUEST button, which means that you just need to be accepted to become a member of your chosen group.
+4. Tap the Ask to join button.
+This will change into the Pending button, which means that you just need to be accepted by the page administrator to become a member of your chosen group.
+Congratulations!
+You now know how to join a group via an iOS device.